stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 The following are terminologies and their definitions used in the document.

+Account
+: A set of credentials used to access the system, with associated roles and permissions.

+Control
+: A form control.
+This may be an input, a button, a link, or any other interactable element that the user may utilize to complete some action.

+Profile
+: A collection of user information such as name or location, used for reporting and personalization.

 SOC Broad Occupation
 : Denoted by the fourth and fifth characters of a SOC code.
 Provides a more granular aggregation level than SOC Minor Groups, but does not yet refer to individual occupations.